alex-sandercock/American_chestnut_WGS/README.md

 - Python_scripts contains the jupyter notebook of python scripts associated with the RAiSD method section.

 - Variant_calling_pipeline contains the variant calling scripts needed to generate the SNP datasets.

-- R_notebooks contains the R notebooks used to identify the RAiSD outlier regions and generate the raw figures for this study.